g4stly/opengl_experiment/README.txt

 uses opengl 3.3
-has a dependancy on glfw
+has a dependancy on glfw and glm
-(and soon to be glm)